SodaStream: Products

+Sparkling water makers

 The SodaStream Sparkling Water Maker is a device that forces carbon dioxide (CO_{2}) gas (stored under pressure in a cylinder) into water, making it sparkling (fizzy).
 The product includes a machine, a carbon dioxide cylinder, and one or more reusable beverage bottles.
 The bottle, filled with water, is inserted into the machine, and with a button push or two, compressed CO_{2} from the cylinder is injected, creating carbonated water.
 Varieties of concentrated syrups are available, to create regular or diet soft drinks by adding a small amount of concentrate to the bottle after carbonation.

+In 2012, SodaStream teamed with Yves Béhar to introduce SodaStream Source, a line of soda machines designed with a special emphasis on sustainability.
+Béhar's design earned SodaStream a Good Housekeeping Institute seal of approval in 2013.

+In 2022, SodaStream launched three sparkling water machines: the Terra, the Duo and the Art.
+The models employ the "Quick Connect" system enabling CO_{2} cylinders to be attaching by clicking instead of screwing.
+The Duo was named for its compatibility with both reusable plastic bottles and glass bottles, while the Art newly featured a lever allowing users to choose their own carbonation level.

+In 2023, SodaStream began selling the E-Terra and E-Duo models, which differ from the Terra and Duo by incorporating an electric interface.

+In 2024, the company launched the Enso model, which was notable for its minimalist stainless steel design by Naoto Fukasawa.

+Flavours

 Different flavours are created by adding fruit-flavoured concentrates.
-During its heyday, several famous brands were available in SodaStream concentrate form including Tizer, Fanta, Sunkist and Irn-Bru.
+In the past, several famous brands were available in SodaStream concentrate form including Tizer, Fanta, Sunkist and Irn-Bru.

 SodaStream and Kraft Foods entered into a partnership in January 2012 involving the use of the Crystal Light and Country Time brand flavours with the SodaStream home carbonation system.
 That July, the two companies expanded their partnership to include the Kool-Aid flavour line.
 In 2013, SodaStream partnered with Ocean Spray to market three Ocean Spray flavours for use with the SodaStream home soda maker.

+In 2020, following the company's acquisition by PepsiCo two years earlier, SodaStream partnered with PepsiCo brand Bubly to create Bubly Drops, which included six fruit flavours for SodaStream drinks.
+The following year, SodaStream released several prominent PepsiCo brands as new flavours, including Pepsi, Pepsi Max and 7 Up.

+Additional PepsiCo brand SodaStream flavours followed in the coming years, with Mountain Dew debuting in 2024 and Pepsi Wild Cherry in 2025.

+Other products

 In February 2013, SodaStream and Samsung announced that Samsung refrigerators with built-in SodaStream sparkling water dispensers would be available in the United States beginning in April.

-Excluding the purchase price of the machine, typical cost to the end user (2015, United States dollars) is 25 cents per litre of carbonated water generated (Note: Based on US $15 refill cost (as of 2015) for a CO_{2} cylinder rated by SodaStream to carbonate 60L of water.) plus another 50 cents per litre for the soda syrup.
-(Note: Based on US $5–7 for 500mL of concentrate, which flavours 12L of pop.
-Prices vary widely by flavour.)
+In 2025, the company launched the Fizz & Go, a stainless steel bottle that connects directly to the sparkling water maker and is meant for "on the go" use.